The End of Life Journey: Finding Courage to Say Goodbye

 “But standing in that hallway, it was all coming back to me.
 Memories were waiting at the edges of things, beckoning me.” - Neil Gaiman

-This morning we walked into a chaotic room of doctors and nurses trying to stabilize him.
-They had to put him back on life support.
-It took nearly seven hours for the ICU to stabilize him.
-The Doctors said he is at high risk for cardiac arrest, among other things.
-I believe my father tried to let go this morning, but he didn't sign a DNR.
+This morning, we entered a busy room with doctors and nurses working to stabilize him.
+They had to reconnect him to life support.
+It took almost seven hours for the intensive care unit to get him stable.
+The doctors mentioned that he is at a high risk of experiencing a heart attack, along with other potential complications.
+I think my father may have wanted to give up this morning, but he didn't express his wish not to be resuscitated.

 God, Help my father discover your peace.
 Let him receive your comfort.
 Please help him to be at rest and calm his soul.